akehrer/akehrer.github.io/_posts/2015-01-14-getting-started-with-nim-pt2.markdown

 categories: Nim
 ---

 [Last time][part-1] I wrote about my interest in learning Nim to broaden my skills and started by creating a simple statistics module.
-We went over some of the nuances I learned about the language and built the beginning of a model for the [Gaussian Distribution][gauss-wiki].
+We went over some of the nuances I learned about the language and built the beginning of a model for the [Gaussian Distributionn][gauss-wiki].
 Today we'll be looking at some of the things I founds as I worked out other procedures in the module.

 ### NaN
 Some of the functions in the built-in `math` module return `NaN` as a value but I could not find an easy way in Nim to check for this.
 Luckily the standard `math.h` library includes an `isnan()` function that we can reuse.
 In this case I have created an additional procedure to convert the integer result from the C function to a boolean.
 You can see I also created a NAN constant that I used in some of my code.